 You could fly into Emerald (3 1/2 hours drive), Roma (3 1/2 hours drive), Rockhampton (5 hours drive), Gladstone (5 1/2 hours), Bundaberg (7 hours) Longreach (7 1/2 hours drive), or Brisbane (9 hours).
 No matter what you decide, you’ll need a car and I recommend an SUV or 4WD as the drive is no joke and you’ll need a reliable vehicle that can handle bumps in the road.

 I strongly recommend you have essential supplies in your car, like plenty of water, snacks, a way to call for help and a first-aid kit, just in case.
 I also strongly recommend you avoid driving at dusk and into the night, especially if you’re not experienced on Australian roads as there are kangaroos, cattle and a lot of wildlife that can be on the roads at these times.

 Where to stay in Carnarvon Gorge

 What’s great about Carnarvon Gorge is there’s accommodation for every budget and travel preference!
-Here’s a look at our experience and some details on luxe and less options.
+Here’s a look at our experience and some details on luxe, less and tour options.

 Our studio featured a very comfortable Queen bed, air-conditioning and a fan, a desk, mini-fridge private deck and ensuite bathroom.
 A few short steps from the entrance to the studio is the shared kitchen area, exclusive to studio guests only.
 Here, you’ll find dining tables and chairs and absolutely everything you could possibly need to cook a delicious dinner.
 There’s a BBQ, gas cooktop, pots and pans, knives, fridge, microwave and myriad of cooking implements.